Search Britroyals by name, year or event

 1402 - English defeat Scots in the Battle of Nesbit Moor and the Battle of Humbleton Hill.

-1406 - Robert's son James is captured by English near Flamborough Head on his way to France.
-He is taken to London, where Henry IV of England confines him in the Tower of London for 18 years.
+1406 - Robert sends his second son to James to France but he is captured by English near Flamborough Head.
+James is taken to London, where Henry IV of England confines him in the Tower of London for 18 years.

-1406 - King Robert III dies and James I ascended the throne but was not crowned until 1424 as he was a prisoner of the English.
+1406 - King Robert III dies and James I ascends the throne but is not crowned until 1424 as he is a prisoner of the English.

 1406 - James I succeeds to the throne but remains imprisoned in England